By: Jerome Fitts

-In 1948, Massaquoi left Germany for Libera and lived with his father.
-However, he became dissatisfied with the black-on-black racism and applied and recieved a student visa for America.
+In 1948, Massaquoi left Germany for Liberia and lived with his father.
+However, he became dissatisfied with the black-on-black racism and applied and received a student visa for America.

-After the Korean War, in which was he never deployed to fight in combat, he returned to Chicago to resume his studies.
+After the Korean War, in which he was never deployed to fight in combat, he returned to Chicago to resume his studies.
 Massaquoi began working at Ebony Magazine in 1957 in as an associate editor.
-By 1967, ten years after working at the pretigious publication, Massaquoi was awarded the Managing Editors postion.
+By 1967, ten years after working at the prestigious publication, Massaquoi was awarded the Managing Editors position.
 He held this position for another 30 years until his retirement in 1967.

 Encouraged by the late Alex Haley (Roots), he penned the remarkable “adversity turned triumphed”, autobiography “Destined To Witness; Growing Up Black in Nazi Germany.”
 (3)

 Qouting Hans Massaqoui Jr in loving memory of his late father; “Hans Massaquoi lived to become not just a footnote in history, but a figure of note.”
 (4)

 Hans Massaqoui, The WorthJourney not only celebrate your remarkable life, but we thank you for setting the example of creating and accomplishing your dreams.- J.Fitts

 We encourage all of our readers to not only buy the book but read it!